 April is Distracted Driving Awareness Month.

 More and more, Americans walk or ride their bikes not just for exercise but for transportation.
-We work with motorists to educate them on how to Share the Road with bicyclists and pedestrians.
-We remind them about key safety practices, such as giving cyclists at least 2 feet of space when passing and yielding to pedestrians in crosswalks.
+We work with motorists to educate them on how to share the road with bicyclists and pedestrians.
+We remind them about key safety practices, such as giving cyclists at least three feet of space when passing and yielding to pedestrians in crosswalks.

 Bicyclists and pedestrians have responsibilities too.
 We partner with bike and pedestrian groups to foster a close working relationship with the goal of reducing the number of crashes, injuries and fatalities.